m3gang4o/final-project-team-42-copy/docs/AI_STUDY_HELPER_SETUP.md

 ## Features

 ### 1. Summary Generation
-Paste your notes or upload a PDF, and the AI will generate a concise summary highlighting key concepts and important details.
+Paste your notes into the helper and the AI will generate a concise summary highlighting key concepts and important details.

 ### 2. Quiz Questions
 Generate multiple-choice questions based on your study materials.
 Each question includes: